 After a crash, people often find the most important things for recovery are time, understanding, and support from family and friends.
 If you are experiencing ongoing or distressing symptoms which are interfering with your usual life, it’s best to seek help from a professional.
 You can get help from your doctor, a psychologist, or counsellor experienced in grief, loss and trauma.

 Road Trauma Support WA is part of a vast network of support services available.
-Listing of some support services available online or by contacting us below.
+These can be viewed below through the e-directory.